dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-19-The-Hunt-For-Rimini-Riddle.md

 <p>
     <img src="https://raw.githubusercontent.com/dahonMetWritings/dahonMetWritings.github.io/master/images/2020pics/rrclockman.jpg" style="float:right" width="320" height="180" />

    Yeah this show's so lost, even most of the people who worked on it are lost.
 Not that that’s gonna stop us.
 The cool thing about internet losers is that when they’re fixated on something, it takes them a long-ass while to give up on it, no matter how much of a lost cause it is.
 Or was in the case of people who spent 10 years looking for a frickin’ Pinwheel sketch.
-Whatever the hell Pinwheel is.
+Whatever the heck Pinwheel is.

     </p>